digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-3.md

 * Moved to Leuven, Belgium for 1 semster of exchange.
 * Continuing implementation of graphical editor for INTO-CPS application.

+### Carlos Hansen
+* Learning to control the manipulators of the manufacturing team.
+* __Open question:__ does anyone know about Universal robots tools, which has an interface to connect to an external program via C ++ or Java?

 #### Stakeholder 5

 * Discussion Point 1